jonhue/transductive-active-learning/README.md

 This repository accompanies the Safe BO application from the paper ["Transductive Active Learning: Theory and Applications"](https://arxiv.org/abs/2402.15898).

+The work was presented in an oral presentation at the ICML 2024 Workshop on Aligning Reinforcement Learning Experimentalists and Theorists.
+See the corresponding version of the paper [here](https://jonhue.github.io/assets/pdf/icml-2024-arlet.pdf).

 ## Getting started

 ### Installation